diagonold/TraceDonate/README.md

 - Run this command 'npm install truffle -g'
 - Create a new project with truffle.init

-## Metamask
-- Add metamask extension on chrome

-## Truffle and metamask

 ## Ganache
 - Ganache gives us environment for local blockchain with using truffle commands we can communicate with ganache.